-Thank you for your interest in the Spring for CommunityCare 2014 race!
+Thank you for your interest in the CommunityCare Fall Crawl 2016 race!

-The second annual Spring for CommunityCare 5K Run/3K Walk will take place on April 5, 2014.
+The CommunityCare 5k Run/3k Walk will take place on Friday, October 7, 2016.
 As a collaborative event between members of the Toledo community and student organizations at the UT Medical School, this race benefits CommunityCare Free Medical Clinic and the UT Medical Student Section of the American Medical Association.

 History of the Race

 Our first race took place on March 30th, 2013, held by the CommunityCare Clinics and the Toledo chapter of the American Medical Association.
-With 142 participants last year, Spring for CommunityCare raised over $2000 for our free clinics!
+With 142 participants our first year, the CommunityCare 5k Run/3k Walk raised over $2000 for our free clinics!
 All of these proceeds go toward the cost of medications and medical care for uninsured and underinsured people in our community.